konfountoulakis/open-2025/README.md

 - add info in the mars page with images
 - find images for the website
 - style all the pages
+- make the website in figma to help him without the content

 # IF
 If we are done early and everything works we can work on some ai predictions